sameer05515/job-comeback/src/02-interview-schedules.md

 Kya chahte ho main iska ek **side-by-side table (Backend Tools vs Frontend Tools vs Static Analysis)** bana dun taaki aur crisp lage interviews me?

+# 20 Aug 2025
+## SSS - Encora Innovation Labs

+- Create Employee, Department Classes.
+Use Streams to give each department Average Employee Salary
+- What is the use of introduction of static methods in Functional Interfaces
+- How many types of dependency injection is there
+- How to avoid cyclic dependency in spring/spring boot
+- How were u sharing information between the services
+- @Primary vs @Qualifier Annotation
+- How to access S3 bucket from SDK and IAM
+- How to deploy war application in ec2 instance
+- How to deploy jar application in ec2 instance